-The event itself was run perfectly.
-It was very organized and if there were any glitches during the presentations, no one from the audience could tell.
+The event itself was run perfectly; it was very organized and if there were any glitches during the presentations, no one from the audience could tell.
 The presentations themselves were executed extremely well.
 Most of them were very clear and engaging, which is a great accomplishment for the teams considering that they presented in English, which was not the native language of 80% of the presenters.
-The nine companies that presented – Giftme, Uspeak, Mobitto, Linkovery, Netgamix, Timpik (my favorite), Fanarchy, Dittit y Myrio – were all very interesting and represented a wide range of niches, which I think speaks volumes about the startup scene here in Madrid.
-However, what impressed me the most was the sheer quality of the teams.
-Each clearly had talent and experience and, most importantly, the drive to succeed.
-Their businesses were a successful by-product of these traits.
-It is clear that the community of web entrepreneurs have made an impact on Madrid’s future economic goals.
+The nine companies that presented – Giftme, Uspeak, Mobitto, Linkovery, Netgamix, Timpik, Fanarchy, Dittit and Myrio – were all very interesting and represented a wide range of niches, which think speaks volumes about the startup scene here in Madrid (Update – January 2023: Some of the startups seems to be no longer in business under these name and we therefore deactivated the links).

 - Startups are very important to Madrid’s future economic success